Fully Adaptive Bayesian Algorithm for Data Analysis, FABADA: Acknowledgements

-Pablo M. Sánchez-Alarcón acknowledges support from the State Research Agency (AEI-MCINN) of the Spanish Ministry of Science and Innovation under the grant "The structure and evolution of galaxies and their central regions" with reference PID2019-105602GB-I00/10.13039/501100011033, and from IAC project P/300724, financed by the Ministry of Science and Innovation, through the State Budget and by the Canary Islands Department of Economy, Knowledge and Employment, through the Regional Budget of the Autonomous Community.
-Yago Ascasibar acknowledges financial support from grant "Starbursts throughout the evolution of the Universe" (PID2019-107408GB-C42) from the AEI-MICINN, Spain.
+We acknowledge financial support from the State Research Agency (AEI-MCINN) of the Spanish Ministry of Science and Innovation under the grant "The structure and evolution of galaxies and their central regions" with reference PID2019-105602GB-I00/10.13039/501100011033, from the ACIISI, Consejería de Economía, Conocimiento y Empleo del Gobierno de Canarias and the European Regional Development Fund (ERDF) under grant with reference PROID2021010044, and from IAC project P/300724, financed by the Ministry of Science and Innovation, through the State Budget and by the Canary Islands Department of Economy, Knowledge and Employment, through the Regional Budget of the Autonomous Community.
+Yago Ascasibar acknowledges financial support from grant "Starbursts throughout the evolution of the Universe" (PID2019-107408GB-C42/AEI/10.13039/501100011033) from the AEI-MICINN, Spain.

-\begin{IEEEbiography} [{ }]{Pablo Manuel Sánchez Alarcón} was born in Madrid, Spain, in 1996.
-He received the B.S. degree in physics from the Universidad Autónoma de Madrid, Spain in 2019, the M.S. degree in theoretical physics from Universidad Autónoma de Madrid and the Instituto de Física Teórica, Madrid, Spain in 2020.
-He is currently pursuing the Ph.D. degree in astronomy, specializing in galaxy evolution, with the Universidad de La Laguna, Tenerife, Spain.
-He is also a researcher at the Instituto de Astrofísica de Canarias. \end{IEEEbiography}

-\begin{IEEEbiography} [{ }]{Yago Ascasibar Sequeiros} was born in Madrid, Spain, in 1975.
-He received the Ph.D. degree in Astrophysics and Cosmology from the Universidad Autónoma de Madrid, Madrid, Spain, in 2003.

-He held postdoctoral research positions at the University of Oxford, UK, in 2003, the Harvard-Smithsonian Center for Astrophysics, USA, in 2004, the Leibnitz Institut für Astrophysik Potsdam, Germany, in 2005, and the Universidad Autónoma de Madrid, Spain, in 2008.
-He is currently Associate Professor at that institution, since 2019.
-His main research interests are galaxy formation and evolution, dark matter, statistics and data analysis.

-Dr. Ascasibar is member of the Spanish Astronomical Society, European Astronomical Society, and International Astronomical Union. \end{IEEEbiography}